hmassad/smarty-calendar/README.md

 - when moving an event past the bottom of the calendar, it moves to the next day (mouse move)
 - allow popups on top of calendar
 - mouse move: shadow with default duration when a user is not dragging but moving the mouse over the calendar
+- use colors from events
+- improve how overlapped events are shown
+- look and feel of events (creating, dragging, open popup, normal)